 March 2 (priority deadline)

 Priority deadline to submit FAFSA or California Dream Act application (Applications can still be submitted after March 2.)
+For 2024-25 only, the California State Priority Deadline is extended to May 2, 2024.
 April 15

 Financial Aid Requirements Deadline for continuing students May 1